nobu-sh/next_js_14_caching_test/README.md

 ## What is this project?
 I found an error with Router Cache.
-This app works fine initially: Server Component's RSC Payload stays cached on browser for first five minutes (dynamic component).
+This app works fine initially: Server Component's RSC Payload stays cached on browser for the first five minutes (dynamic page).
 However, after 5 minutes, when first invalidation happens, it just never gets cached again and keeps fetching on every single navigation.
 If I refresh the page, the Router Cache becomes fine again until the next invalidation.